 8 Hair-Raising Facts About Black Cats

 No member of catkind is more maligned than the black cat.
 At best, they're bemoaned as lackluster photography subjects; at worst, they're seen as harbingers of really bad luck.
-But there's a lot to love about these furballs, as evidenced by the holidays in their honor (the ASPCA celebrates Black Cat Appreciation Day annually on August 17 and, across the pond, October 27 is National Black Cat Day in England) and the facts below.
+But there's a lot to love about these furballs, as evidenced by the holidays in their honor (the ASPCA celebrates Black Cat Appreciation Day annually on August 17 and National Black Cat Day occurs on October 27) and the facts below.

 They may have a less-than-stellar reputation in some areas of the world, but there are plenty of places where black cats aren’t bad luck at all.
 If you’re a single woman in Japan, owning a black cat is said to increase your number of suitors; if you’re in Germany and one crosses your path from right to left, good things are on the horizon.

 Not only were cats welcome aboard British vessels to hunt mice, but sailors generally thought a black cat in particular would bring good luck and ensure a safe return home.
 A few of these kitties have been enshrined in maritime history, like Tiddles, who traveled more than 30,000 miles during his time with the Royal Navy.
 (His favorite pastime was playing with the capstan’s bell-rope.)